 2. Launching a covert military attack using private resources

 3. Leaking false intelligence to an organization

 4. Communicating with a delegate from another related crisis committee

 “Succeeding” in a crisis committee means that you have successfully represented your character throughout the simulation; one could say that it is a bit of an acting game.
 In some cases, you will need to focus purely on one of the four types of actions; however, you will often most likely need to utilize all four at once in some combination.
 Remember, the crisis team responds according to the direction of the storyline.
-You input whatever decisions you would like to, and the crisis team will output a action to have the greatest influence on committee.
+You input whatever decisions you would like to make, and the crisis team will output an action to have the greatest influence on committee.
 And that’s it!
 You now have a command of the basic tools that you will need to function in a crisis-based committee!